Marcus Aemilius Scaurus (praetor 56 BC): Third Mithridatic War

 Denarius minted by Scaurus and Hypsaeus in 58 BC.
 The scene on the obverse depicts the surrender of Aretas III of Nabataea to Scaurus.

 In 66 BC, during the Third Mithridatic War, Scaurus may have served as quaestor.
 By 65 or 64 BC, Scaurus was appointed proquaestor in Syria under Pompey's overall command of the war.

 Roman intervention in Syria started when Pompey moved to deal with aggression from Nabataean king Aretas III.
 Pompey, however, was also engaged to intervene in a dispute between the rival claimants to Judaea: Hyrcanus and Aristobulus.
 After Aretas intervened to favour Hyrcanus in Judaea, Scaurus headed embassy where he sided with Aristobulus and ordered Aretas to withdraw.
 This preceded direct intervention by Pompey, who marched south in the autumn of 64 BC when Aristobulus had started to win the conflict.
 Pompey eventually made Hyrcanus high priest and ethnarch in Judaea and had Aristobulus sent to Rome in chains.

 When Pompey returned north to settle treat with Pharnaces in 63 BC, he left Syria organised as a province from lands carved out of the Seleucid Empire, under Scaurus as governor pro praetore with two legions.
 Scaurus moved to campaign against Aretas, but in 62 BC ended his campaign after accepting Aretas' nominal submission and payment of three hundred talents to Scaurus.
 At the close of 61 BC, Scaurus was succeeded in Syria by Lucius Marcius Philippus.

-Scarus' engagements in Syria and Judaea may be mentioned in Dead Sea Scroll 4Q333 (fragmentary) which states:
+Scaurus' engagements in Syria and Judaea may be mentioned in Dead Sea Scroll 4Q333 (fragmentary) which states:

 [in (the week of) Je]hezekel which is ...
 Aemilius killed ... [in] the seventh [mon]th ... (the week of) Gamul ...
 Aemilius killed ...

 He was said by Pliny the Elder to have been the first Roman collector, or major collector, of engraved gems.